Rawan19/PetFinder.my-Adoption-Prediction-Project/README.md

 # PetFinder.my-Adoption-Speed-Prediction
+*This is the final project for the machine learning course.*
 In this competition you will predict the speed at which a pet is adopted, based on the pet’s listing on PetFinder.
 The data included text, tabular, sentiment, and image data.

 ## Image Metadata